dotnet/roslyn/docs/features/incremental-generators.md

 ### Initialization

-`IIncrementalGenerator` has an `Initialize` method that is called by the host (either the IDE or the command-line compiler) exactly once. `Initialize` passes an instance of `IncrementalGeneratorInitializationContext` which can be used by the generator to register a set of callbacks that affect how future generation passes will occur.
+`IIncrementalGenerator` has an `Initialize` method that is called by the host (either the IDE or the command-line compiler) exactly once, regardless of the number of further compilations that may occur. `Initialize` passes an instance of `IncrementalGeneratorInitializationContext` which can be used by the generator to register a set of callbacks that affect how future generation passes will occur.

 Currently `IncrementalGeneratorInitializationContext` supports two callbacks: